Is HughesNet good for home internet?

 Reliability and ease of use: HughesNet has been applauded for what customers consider simple and convenient to use after installation.
 Their modem also has a web interface for controlling usage and settings of the network, diagnosing problems with the connection that occur from time to time, as well as being able to send messages to their customer support team if necessary.
 The support provided includes live chat help, forum support, email ticketing, and telephone assistance available around the clock.

 As for the installation, it does involve hiring a professional technician who will install and calibrate your satellite dish correctly.
 This normally takes 2-4 hours with an appointment arranged within 1 to 2 weeks after signing up with the service.
-Besides that, the install technician will help to activate and configure your HughesNet modem and router at the time of the appointment.
+Besides that, the installation technician will help to activate and configure your HughesNet modem and router at the time of the appointment.
 HughesNet equipment easily integrates with other devices in use after the initiation of the system.

 Pros and Cons Summary